XenitAB/xenitab.github.io/docs/xks/operator-guide/architecture-and-design.md

 The cluster environments are completely separated from each other, but a hub in the production subscription has a peering with them to provide static IP-addresses for CI/CD like terraform to access resources.

 Inside an environment the cluster is using kubenet and Calico to keep the amount of IP-addresses to a minimum.
-Services can either be exposed internally or externally using either a service or an ingress, where most tenants exclusively use ingress (provided by ingress-nginx).
+Kubernetes Services can either be exposed internally or externally using either a service resource or an ingress resource, where most tenants exclusively use ingress (provided by NGiNX Ingress Controller).

-Inside the clusters Calico is used to limit traffic between namespaces.
+Inside the clusters Calico is used to restrict traffic between namespaces.

 ## Backup

-The platform is built to be ephemeral wich means any cluster can at any time be wiped and a new setup without any loss of data.
+Xenit Kubernetes Framework is built to be ephemeral wich means any cluster can at any time be wiped and a new setup without any loss of data.
 This means that tenants are not allowed to store state inside of the clusters and are required to store it in the cloud provider (blob storage, databases, message queues etc.).

-Since the deployment is built on GitOps, the current state of the environment is stored in git.
+Since both the platform team and the tenant teams are deploying resources using GitOps, the current state of the environment is stored in git.

-Backups of databases and resources like it are handled by the cloud provided and is up to the tenant to manage.
+The content of stateful resources (including backups) are handled by the cloud provided and is up to the tenants to configure and manage.

 ## Cost optimization